rikkimax/twp-d/manuscript/content/exercises/ranges.md

 ## Ranges
 **Summary:**

 Ranges are an amazing idiom.
-In This exerciese they will be used to get some information and calculate some values based upon it.
+In This exercise they will be used to get some information and calculate some values based upon it.

 **Dependency:**